 Remember when you would always turn off your computer or laptop after using it?
 We rarely do this now with newer devices like tablets and smartphones, but actually they need a break too.

 Having a device connected all the time can cause your connection to become 'tired'.

 - Turn off wi-fi on your device (or put it in airplane mode for a few seconds) then switch the wi-fi back on

 - Restarting your devices once in a while will help you get the best connection to your home's wi-fi

 Your network can become crowded when lots of devices connect to it at the same time.
 If you keep Smart Wireless turned on, your Hub will automatically move your devices to wireless channels with less interference.
 If you aren't using a device, it's always good to turn it off and give it a break.
 And this will help free up your wi-fi for the devices you are using.

 Using an Ethernet cable will also mean you get the best connection and fastest speeds.

 Complete Wi-Fi extends your Hub's signal with Wi-Fi discs so you can get online throughout your home.

-If you get Halo with Complete Wi-Fi, we'll automatically send you our new generation Smart Hub 2 and one Wi-Fi disc to extend the wi-fi signal around your home.
+If you get Complete Wi-Fi, we'll automatically send you our new generation Smart Hub 2 and one Wi-Fi disc to extend the wi-fi signal around your home.
 This is enough for most homes to get a signal everywhere.
 If this doesn't give you a signal in every room, we'll send up to two more Wi-Fi discs free of charge.